Xilmi/Rotp-Fusion/DetailedChanges.md

 - In colony multi-selection, "G" no longer toggles governors individually; they are now all synchronized to the displayed value.
 - Fixed the issue where the opponent's AI guide was not displaying relevant information.
 - Fixed Random generator throwing error when asked for a number between 0 and 0; will return 0 instead.
+- Fixed a comodification error in ship combat.

 2025.04.25 (BR)
 - New option to automatically label a design with colonization capabilities as "Auto Colonize".